 Now that the entire class has collected specifics about one dinosaur together, assign another dinosaur for a group of students to complete with you in small group.
 By doing this, you can observe if they use the process which you modeled during the whole group activity.
 Be a “wallflower” watching them yet step in when they need help.

-Whole group modeling in complete.
+Whole group modeling is complete.
 A small group task is done.
 Now give them another dinosaur to research independently.
 This sets up a gradual release of responsibility.
-If they aren’t quite ready, students can work together in pairs to build their skills a bit more.
+Just think: I do it, we do it, you do it.
+If they aren’t quite ready for the independent “you do it” part, pair students up so they can work together to build their skills a bit more.

-After researching a bit more, students will be able to expand their writing into a list or paragraph using the additional information they have collected.
+After the repeated practice with researching, students will be able to expand their writing into a list or even a paragraph using the additional information they have collected.

 Add a Craft Activity to the Dinosaur Writing